DICOM’s are uploaded in orthanc server. I need to take the DICOM’s from the server as a source object in itk.

 Orthanc’s REST API was probably implemented in the pre-DICOMweb world.
 I would not recommend locking yourself into it.

 Instead, you can use DICOMweb, which is a REST API, too, and it is not specific to Orthanc.
-If you want, you can swap the storage backend to a much simpler server (like this) for a local install, or download/upload data to various web-based systems, such as Kheops (the “dropbox for DICOM images”), or connect to any PACS systems (I think they all support DICOMweb now).
+If you want, you can swap the storage backend to a much simpler server (like this) for a local install, or download/upload data to various web-based systems, such as Kheops (the “dropbox for DICOM images”) and Google/Azure/AWS healthcare cloud, or connect to any PACS systems (I think they all support DICOMweb now).

 The DICOMweb-client Python package makes it really easy to query and retrieve or upload DICOM data sets.